Ten Ways To Be A Joyful Believer In A Gloomy World

 David Murray is a Professor of Old Testament and Practical Theology at Puritan Reformed Seminary and Pastor of Free Reformed Church in Grand Rapids, Michigan.
 He has authored six books, three of which focus on the attainment of happiness in the Christian life.

-A book from the library of an evangelical seminary, which has the same title by “An Unknown Author (Albert Ernest Richardson)”, is published by Moody Press.
-It has no date of publication, but its fragile yellowed pages and replaced cover attested to its considerable age.
+A book from the library of an evangelical seminary, has a book of the same title by “An Unknown Author (Albert Ernest Richardson)” published by Moody Press.
+It had no date of publication, but its fragile yellowed pages and replaced cover attested to its considerable age.
 In the author’s preface we read;

 So, we have ventured to call this book, “The Happy Christian” – for with most people happiness and joy are interchangeable terms: although the joy of the Christian life should be quite untouched by the “haps” of life.